kurokuriboh/corgum.me/content/page/about.md

 hideEntryNavigation: true
 ---

 I code just for fun.
-Explore for more.
+Explore this website to learn more.

 Odinberry is created for me to keep track of my works.